We recommend CoDA members to

 Sponsor Materials:

-Why Have a Sponsor?
+Why Get a Sponsor?

 The Different Types of Sponsorship